Frequently Asked Questions About Cornwall's House of Refuge

 Where is Cornwall's House of Refuge?
 Is it still standing?

-Cornwall's House of Refuge is still standing.
-It is located at 201 Eleventh Street East.
+Cornwall's House of Refuge is located at 201 Eleventh Street East.
 It is currently known as Heartwood Nursing Home.
-This facility has been a nursing home since 1972 under various names.
-You might recognize it as The Convalodge, Best View, or Versa Care.
+This facility has been a nursing home since 1972, however, it has operated under various names.
+It was formerly known as: The Convalodge, Best View, and Versa Care.

-The red arrow on the map below is the exact location of the facility.
+The map below indicates the exact location of the facility.